kennethbgr/ny-taxi-data/README.md

 dbt was used to deine the data warehouse and for creating the transformations needed to create the two visualizations for the dashboard (see above).
 Multiple views are created in a staging phase and two final tables containing details of all trips (for both green and yellow taxi) and a revenue table are materialized in the deployment phase.
     - ![image](https://user-images.githubusercontent.com/101911504/174879562-7bc14012-5348-4017-932f-73ed7de561dc.png)

+Note: FHV data is currently stored in GCS but not translated into the data warehouse due to an unexpected error.
+More work is being done to fix this issue.